felixkoch/tap-apaleo/README.md

 # tap-apaleo

-`tap-apaleo` is a Singer tap for Apaleo.
+`tap-apaleo` is a Singer tap for apaleo.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ## Note
 This is still work in progress.
 Do not use in production.
 Please get in touch.